CONTACTS - FOUNDATION -

 downright dangerous to marine life and we make them by the

-most people will know, drinking straw or tube is a small pipe that allows its user to more conveniently consume a beverage.
+most people will know, a drinking straw or tube is a small pipe that allows its user to more conveniently consume a beverage.
 A thin tube of paper, plastic (such as polypropylene and polystyrene), or other material, straight or with an angle-adjustable bellows segment, is used by holding one end in the mouth and the other in the beverage.

 Muscular action (a combination of the muscles of the tongue and cheeks) reduces

 air pressure in the mouth and above the liquid in the straw, whereupon atmospheric pressure forces the beverage through the straw.
 Plastic straws

 account for a significant amount of unrecycled plastic waste, as a result, numerous campaigns